 Of course, for decades now, technology has helped to radically advance the availability of education.
 It is bringing remote learners, teachers, and experts together to teach and learn from each other.
 It is creating so many possibilities for active, engaged learning.
 It is changing the world (a little bit at a time).

 The nature of these technologies and tools and how they are being incorporated and embraced in teaching is constantly evolving, with new ideas and applications for them emerging every day.
 I also use this platform as an opportunity to give emerging writers a place to share their ideas and knowledge (at least, those that can write a unique, informative piece).

 I hope you will come and join the conversation!

 2019 NOTE regarding paid/sponsored posts: While I am constantly inundated with requests to place paid posts, I very rarely accept them because they rarely meet my criteria (relevant, compelling, and well written).
 That being said, it costs about a $1,000 a year (plus hundreds of hours of my time) to run the site and those costs are generally not offset by advertising (they were years ago, but that has changed).
 I do occasionally write a sponsored post (usually for WeAreTeachers.com), as long as I can get behind the product or service being offered, to help offset costs and provide some compensation for my time. – KW

-Come learn and explore with us, and share your insights with others!
+Please come learn and explore with us, and share your insights, questions, and comments!

 Chief Information Officer at The College of Westchester in White Plains, NY.